eoghanpw/comp_infra-assessment/README.md

-# comp_infra-assessment
-Computer Infrastructure - Assessment
+# Computer Infrastructure Assessment

+**by Eoghan Walsh**

+This repository contains the assessment for the Computer Infrastructure module.